WE’RE HERE TO HELP

 - whether, in all of the circumstances, it was fair to dismiss you from work.
 Put another way, the question becomes – did the employer rely on a ‘valid reason’ to dismiss you from work?

-If we believe that you have a genuine and legitimate claim for unfair dismissal, then we’ll be happy to act for you on a no win, no fee basis.
+If we believe that you have a genuine and legitimate claim for unfair dismissal, then we’ll be happy to act for you on a fee basis that suits your particular situation.
 Whether you are based in Brisbane or elsewhere in Queensland we can easily represent you as often a face to face meeting is not required.

 It is very important to note that an employee only has 21 days from the date of dismissal to commence an Application for Unfair Dismissal Remedy.
 So, you need to act quickly if you wish to challenge the fairness of the decision to dismiss you from work.